In partnership with Muval

 The choice is up to you if you want to do the move to the new house yourself or invest in a removalist, either way you still need to pack everything up.
 I hired removalists as we had so much stuff and both my hubby and I have bad backs, it was too big of a job for either of us to consider.

 My Moving Home Planner with 6 week countdown checklist

 Wanting to create your next move as stress free as possible?
 Spending a little time planning now can save you a whole lot of hassles in the days leading up to move home, which is when you will be too busy to think about all the other little things involved in moving house.
-This helpful moving planner will help you organise your move, with checklists for all elements of moving, pages to help you plan dates, room layouts and more, you’ll find everything you need to eliminate the overwhelm and be able to focus on being ready and stress free for the day you move house.
+This helpful moving planner will help you organise your move – whether you’re moving interstate, moving locally, or looking to move overseas – with checklists for all elements of moving, pages to help you plan dates, room layouts and more, you’ll find everything you need to eliminate the overwhelm and be able to focus on being ready and stress free for the day you move house.